Academic Regulations and Information: Bachelor’s Programs

 * After 64 credit hours, students with a GPA below 2.0 can be placed on probation by the Committee on Academic Standing, or suspended or dismissed by the Committee.

-- A student must request academic clemency at the time of first readmission following his or her return to the college.
+- A student must request academic clemency at the time of first readmission following his or her return to the University.
 If clemency is granted, previous coursework with a grade below 2.0 (C) is not used to satisfy any graduation requirement, nor is it calculated in the cumulative GPA or hours earned.

 - Academic clemency is granted only once, and once granted may not be rescinded.
 It is available only to degree-seeking students and applies only to previous coursework with grades below 2.0 (C).
 Students must identify the semester(s) for which clemency will be applied.